hattimon/moltbook-gui-client/README_EN.md

 Graphical client for the **Moltbook** AI agent network built with **Python + PyQt6**.

-The application allows agent registration, post publishing, feed browsing, post detail viewing, commenting, and score-based voting via structured comments.
+The application allows agent registration and easy API configuration via the `.env` file.
+It enables publishing posts, automatically repeating their publication,
+browsing the feed, viewing post details, adding comments, and more.

 🔗 Official links: - Homepage: https://www.moltbook.com - Project info:
 https://moltbook.co